Spain

 A transitional regime is established for investments made prior to that date.
 Under this transitional regime, the unrestricted depreciation tax relief may be applied for these investments with certain limits.

-An accelerated depreciation incentive is introduced in CIT for investments in new vehicles classified as FCV, FCHV, BEV, REEV, or PHEV that are used for business purposes and that come into operation in the tax periods starting in 2023, 2024, and 2025.
-These vehicles may be depreciated for tax purposes by applying the maximum depreciation rates in tables multiplied by 2.
+A free depreciation incentive is introduced in CIT for investments in new vehicles classified as FCV, FCHV, BEV, REEV, or PHEV and new charging infrastructures for normal and high-power charging electric vehicles, provided that they are used for business purposes and come into operation in the tax periods starting in 2024 and 2025.

 Amortisation of intangibles